PhysiCell-Tools/python-loader/man/TUTORIAL.md

 With PhysiCell it is not only possible to take data snapshots, but as well [svg](https://en.wikipedia.org/wiki/SVG) vector graphics images snapshots.\
 PhysiCell's [Makefile](https://en.wikipedia.org/wiki/Make_(software)) has code to translate those svg images into [gif](https://en.wikipedia.org/wiki/GIF), [jpeg](https://en.wikipedia.org/wiki/JPEG), [png](https://en.wikipedia.org/wiki/Portable_Network_Graphics), or [tiff](https://en.wikipedia.org/wiki/TIFF) format, making use of the [image magick](https://en.wikipedia.org/wiki/ImageMagick) library, and to translate the jpeg, png, or tiff images into a [mp4](https://en.wikipedia.org/wiki/MP4_file_format) movie, therefore making use from the [ffmpeg](https://en.wikipedia.org/wiki/FFmpeg) library.\
 pyMCDSts instances provides a similar functionality, although the images are generated straight from data and not for the svg files.\
-Anyhow, mp4 movies and gif images are generated in the same way.\
+However, mp4 movies and gif images are generated in the same way.\
 This means the mcdsts.make_gif code will only run if image magick and mcdsts.make_movie code will only run if ffmpeg is installed on your computer.

 Translate physicell svg images into static raster graphic images: